 Skincare concerns: excess oil production, redness, large pores

 Pros: affordable, pregnancy-safe

 The Inkey List Niacinamide Serum is a lightweight, fast-absorbing facial serum formulated to help improve skin texture, enlarged pores, and dullness.

 It feels like a hug to the skin and layers well under moisturizers.
-But only apply little product to the skin because it can get chalky if applied too thick.
+But only apply a small amunt of the product to the skin because it can get chalky if applied too thick.

 Antioxidant serum #5: La Roche-Posay Anthelios AOX Daily Antioxidant Face Serum SPF 50